edgexfoundry/edgex-go/README.md

 ### Snap Package

-EdgeX Foundry is also available as a snap package, for more details on the snap, including how to install it, please refer to [EdgeX snap](https://github.com/edgexfoundry/edgex-go/blob/main/snap/README.md)
+EdgeX Foundry is also available as a snap package, for more details on the snap, including how to install it, please refer to [Snap README](https://github.com/edgexfoundry/edgex-go/blob/jakarta/snap/README.md).

 ### Native binaries